|Nutrition Facts (per serving)|

 1/2 pound asparagus, cut into 1-inch pieces

-- 1/4 cup grated Parmesan cheese (plus, extra Parmesan for shaving)
+1/4 cup grated Parmesan cheese, plus more for shaving

 2 tablespoons chopped Italian parsley

 Heat the stock to a simmer in a medium saucepan, then lower the heat so that the stock just stays hot.

 In a large, heavy-bottomed saucepan, heat the oil and 1 tablespoon of the butter over medium heat.
 When the butter has melted, add the chopped shallot or onion.
 Sauté for 2 to 3 minutes or until it's soft and slightly translucent.

 Add the Arborio rice to the pot and stir it briskly with a wooden spoon so that the grains are coated with the oil and melted butter.
 Sauté for another minute or so, until there is a slightly nutty aroma, but don't let the rice turn brown.

 Add the wine and cook while stirring, until the liquid is fully absorbed.

 Add a ladle of hot chicken stock to the rice and stir until the liquid is fully absorbed.
 When the rice appears almost dry, add another ladle of stock and repeat the process.
 Make sure that you stir constantly.

 Continue adding ladles of hot stock and stirring the rice while the liquid is absorbed.
 As it cooks, you'll see that the rice will take on a creamy consistency as it begins to release its natural starches.

 Continue adding stock, a ladle at a time, for 20 to 30 minutes or until the grains are tender but still firm to the bite, without being crunchy.
 After about 15 minutes, add the asparagus and continue ladling and stirring.
 If you run out of stock and the risotto still isn't done, you can finish the cooking using hot water.
 Just add the water as you did with the stock, a ladle at a time, stirring while it's absorbed.

-Stir in the remaining 2 Tbsp butter, the grated Parmesan cheese, and the parsley, and season to taste with kosher salt.
+Stir in the remaining 2 tablespoons butter, the grated Parmesan cheese, and the parsley, and season to taste with kosher salt.
 Garnish with additional shavings of Parmesan cheese and serve right away.